nevmerzhitsky/headless-metatrader4/README.md

 ## Prepare distribution with MetaTrader 4

 1. Install appropriate (branded) MT4 terminal locally (yep, you can do it on Windows) and close it if opened after installation
-1. Run the terminal with [`/portable`](https://www.metatrader4.com/en/trading-platform/help/userguide/start_comm) parameter to create a structure of Data directory inside the directory with the terminal
+1. Run the terminal with [`/portable`](https://www.metatrader4.com/en/trading-platform/help/userguide/start_comm) parameter to create a structure of Data directory inside the directory with the terminal.
+I recommend you to use `cmd.exe` program to do this.
+And if the terminal was installed to C: drive you may be required to start cmd.exe with administrative privileges to have access to create files in the terminal dir.
 1. Close the terminal
 1. Delete all temporary and unrequired files from the directory with the terminal (`metaeditor.exe`, `terminal.ico`, `Sounds` dir, log files, etc)
 1. If you required for Myfxbook EA then [install the EA](https://www.myfxbook.com/help/connect-metatrader-ea)